Respiratory Syncytial Virus (RSV) prevention programs

 Private purchase of RSV vaccines

-People aged 60 years and older who do not qualify for the free RSV vaccine can still purchase the vaccine with a prescription from their family doctor or other primary care provider.
+People between 60 to 74 years of age who do not qualify for the free RSV vaccine can still purchase the vaccine with a prescription from their family doctor or other primary care provider.
 Some private insurers may cover all or part of the cost of the vaccine.

 Primary care providers cannot order publicly funded vaccine supply for patients wishing to purchase it privately.
 With a prescription, people can purchase the vaccine at their pharmacy and either have it administered at the pharmacy or by a primary care provider.